- Aguia Resources is focused on developing the sole source of domestic phosphate supply for the fertilizer market in southern Brazil

 - Team in place to take Três Estradas through to production

-Metallurgical studies also confirm the presence of a high quality calcite by-product which will add a secondary revenue stream to the Três Estradas deposit once in production.
+- For the carbonatite ore, global phosphate recovery of 75.3% is achievable at a concentrate grade of 30.1% P2O5Metallurgical studies also confirm the presence of a high quality calcite by-product which may have the potential to add a secondary revenue stream to the Três Estradas deposit in the event production is achieved in the future.
 From the rougher tailing of the phosphate flotation, a calcite concentrate grading 48.55% CaO was produced with a CaO recovery of 83.1%.
 Due to a high reactivity, the calcite is suitable as a high quality aglime to be spread on fields to reduce acidity and meets the specifications of the cement industry, animal nutrition market and to neutralize sulphur in thermoelectric plants.

 Três Estradas is located in a predominantly farming region with proximity to local infrastructure including roads, a rail line through the property and power.
 Major fertilizer blenders are located just 200km away at Porto Alegre.